Hghrv/GDPR-Obfuscator/README.md

      .
 Running Makefile for automated workflow:
           make project

-      Running the Makefile altenatively will also securely run the tests by default before deploying the Terraform scripts to create the ressources on the AWS account.
-Three s3 buckets will be created (input, terraform backend, and output) and the lambda_handler.py will be deployed with all the utility modules and zipped dependencies, which will meet MVP requirements.
+      If you have AWS_CLI 1.42.40 already installed and correctly configured, running the Makefile altenatively will also activate a virtual environment and securely run the tests by default.

 ## Documentation